jlima91/ska-sdp-instrumental-calibration/docs/src/package/guide.rst

 .. todo::
     - Review and improve dask handling.
 See Vincent's comments in dask_wrappers.
-    - Allow an alternative dask cluster to be passed to the pipelines.
     - Time and frequency averaging before calibration.
     - XRADIO / MSv4 data models.
     - H5Parm calibration output.